Alepla/design-patterns-in-react/docs/behavioral/mediator.md

 ## 🧭 Definition

-Defines an object that encapsulates how a set of objects interact, promoting loose coupling.
+The Mediator pattern defines an object that centralizes communication between a set of components, promoting loose coupling by preventing components from referring to each other explicitly.

+In React, this pattern is commonly implemented using context providers or state management systems that act as a hub for communication.

 ## 💡 Problem